NEWPLAN/NEWPLAN/README.md

 ### Hi there 👋

 My name is **Yang CHENG**.
-I'm currently exploring interesting anything in area of Computer Science, as well as life.
+I'm currently exploring interesting anything in areas of Computer Science, as well as life.

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=NEWPLAN)